["trends"]

 Three sparkly French 75 cocktails garnished with lemon twists , set against a blue backdrop

 Named after a field gun used in World War I, this deceptively dainty drink packs a punch.
-The recipe was first devised in New York and is made with Bulldog Gin, champagne, lemon juice, and simple syrup shaken with ice and strained into a sugar-rimmed flute or Martini glass.
+The recipe was first devised in New York and is made with Bulldog Gin (opens in new window), Champagne, lemon juice, and simple syrup.
 Best served icy cold, the French 75 cocktail is easy to make into a batch and will add a bit of joie de vivre during a slow brunch or lunch with good friends.

 10. Champagne Margarita